PodCastle 406: The Little Dog Ohori

 “Granted,” the doctor says, and watches him march away.
 It isn’t lost on her that his cadence is the same as for the change-of-watch before the Monument to the Unknown Soldier.

 The doctor waits until she hears his footfalls no more before she covers the dead woman’s face.

 Anatoly Belilovsky is a Russian-American author and translator of speculative fiction.
 He was born in a city that went through six or seven owners in the last century, all of whom used it to do a lot more than drive to church on Sundays; he is old enough to remember tanks rolling through it on their way to Czechoslovakia in 1968.
 After being traded to the US for a shipload of grain and a defector to be named later (see Wikipedia, Jackson-Vanik amendment), he learned English from Star Trek reruns and went on to become a paediatrician in an area of New York where English is only the fourth most commonly used language.
 His original work appeared or will appear in the Unidentified Funny Objects anthology, Ideomancer, Nature Futures, Stupefying Stories, Immersion Book of Steampunk, Daily SF, Mammoth Book of Dieselpunk, and Genius Loci anthology, and has been podcast by Cast of Wonders, Tales of Old, and Toasted Cake; his translations from Russian have sold to F&SF, Year’s Best SF #32 (edited by Gardner Dozois,) Grimdark, and Kasma.
 He blogs about writing at loldoc.net.

-Tatiana Gomberg is a New York City based actress of stage, screen, and of course, the audio booth.
-Learn more about her at tatianagomberg.com.
+Your narrator is Tatiana Gomberg.
+Tatiana Gomberg is a New York City-based actress of stage, screen, and of course, the audio booth.
+Follow her on Twitter @tatianamae.